-Notation 4.1.
+NOTATION 4.1.
 Both rewrite rules and logical implications play an important role in this paper.
 Unfortunately, the standard notation for both is the arrow \rightarrow .
 In order to disambiguate these notations, we will affix a subscript, usually some symbol being eliminated, to the arrow in case of rewrite rules and derived notions.

 The rewrite relation associated to a term rewriting system is obtained by substituting arbitrary terms for the variables in a term rewrite rule, and allowing for its application at arbitrary positions in terms.
-For rewrite steps, i.e. pairs of terms belonging to the rewrite relation, we employ the same notation as for rewrite rules.
-For instance, the rewrite step is obtained by applying the first rule above at position 1, substituting S(0) for x.
+For rewrite steps, that is, pairs of terms belonging to the rewrite relation, we employ the same notation as for rewrite rules.
+For instance, the rewrite step is obtained by applying the first rule above at position 1, and substituting S(0) for x.
 The result S(S(0)) is a normal form; no rules apply to it.
-Rewriting theory yields that the equational theory corresponding to this term rewriting system is decidable, i.e. it is decidable whether one term can be converted by means of a series of rewrite steps into another term.
-This follows from the fact that the rewriting system has no critical pairs and its rules are contained in some recursive path order, a fact routinely established by the nowadays available termination tools, e.g. by the Tyrolean Termination Tool $T{T}T{2}$ [KSZM09].
+Rewriting theory yields that the equational theory corresponding to this term rewriting system is decidable, that is, it is decidable whether one term can be converted by means of a series of rewrite steps into another term.
+This follows from the fact that the rewriting system has no critical pairs and its rules are contained in some recursive path order, a fact routinely established by the nowadays available termination tools, for example, by the Tyrolean Termination Tool TrTp (Korp et al., 2009).

-$$S(A(S(0),0)) \to_0 S(S(0))$$
+$S(A(S(0), 0)) \to_0 S(S(0))$

 Note that this term rewriting system has two rewrite rules, not two rule schemata.
 Thus the system is finite, a fact which is essential for automation.
-Stated differently, the variables x,y in the rules are object-variables, not meta-variables.
-These object-variables are instantiated by a process of substitution which resides at object-level, i.e. is part of the term rewriting formalism, not at meta-level.
+Stated differently, the variables x, y in the rules are object-variables, not metavariables.
+These object-variables are instantiated by a process of substitution which resides at object-level, that is, is part of the term rewriting formalism, not at metalevel.
 Whereas in the case of the above first-order term rewriting system this substitution process is simple, it is more complex in the case of higher-order term rewriting systems used for describing transformations on terms with binders, and the latter systems are the ones needed in this paper to describe the description operator.
 We will now first explain this complex process on a simple example.